ryannhally/CS390GitTutorialResubmission/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Since this is a tutorial on using Git from the command line, we will be interacting with Git and the files we create through

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; commands.
-The commands featured in this tutorial are compatible with terminal on Mac.
+The commands featured in this tutorial are for terminal on Mac.
 For resources on using Git with other

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; operating systems, please see here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git